mca91/ITEWR_DC_Course/chapter2.md

 ***=instructions

-- Create the dummy regressor $D$ using the loop above.
+- Create the dummy regressor `D` using the loop above.
+- Convince yourself that `D` is a vector.
+Check its length.
 - Estimate a regression of $cs$ on $D$.
 - Call summary on Your model.
 Think about how the estimated coefficients are interpreted!